MediaComem/minesweeper/INSTRUCTIONS.md

 You may want to start by making sure you have installed all the requirements described in the [project's README][readme] on your server:

-* **How to install Elixir:** the [Elixir website][elixir] gives you very straightforward installation instructions.
-Find the instructions specific to Ubuntu, the Linux distribution used on your server.
+* **How to install Elixir:** the [Elixir website][elixir] provides very straightforward installation instructions.
+You should look for installation instructions specific to Ubuntu, the Linux distribution used on your server.
 * **How to install Node.js:** there are several methods to install Node.js.
 One of the simplest is to use the [binary distributions provided by NodeSource][node-install].
-Find the installation instructions specific to your operating system (Ubuntu).
+You should look for installation instructions specific to Ubuntu, the Linux distribution used on your server.
 If possible, you should find instructions for the apt package manager (using the `apt` or `apt-get` command).
 * **How to install PostgreSQL:** you can follow the official instructions on the Downloads page of the [PostgreSQL website][postgres].
-You should look for installation instructions specific to your operating system (Ubuntu).
+You should look for installation instructions specific to Ubuntu, the Linux distribution used on your server.

 You can then check that you have installed everything correctly: